-A USAF base is interested in performing a NEPA assessment for a proposed project that will involve the application of several surface coatings.
+A DAF base is interested in performing a NEPA assessment for a proposed project that will involve the application of several surface coatings.
 The base estimates the need for 25 gal of clear water-based fire-retardant coatings.
 Similarly, several solvent based coatings, including 30 gal of concrete curing and sealing, 100 gal of interior flat, and 125 gal of quick dry latex enamel will be required.
-If no control devices are used, what are the estimated total VOC, PM{10} , and $PM{2.5}$ emissions from the surface coating portion of this proposed action?
+If no control devices are used, what are the estimated total VOC, PM10, and PM2.5 emissions from the surface coating portion of this proposed action?

 Step 1 - Select and record EFs.
 Since this calculation is for a NEPA assessment on a proposed project, this problem is best suited to be calculated using the EF method.
-Knowing that the fire-retardant coating is water based, while the other coatings are solvent based, the EFs for each coating are selected from Table 22-1.
+Knowing that the fire-retardant coating is water-based, while the other coatings are solvent based, the EFs for each coating are selected from Table 22-1.
 These are provided in the following table.

-Volume Used Coating Type Emission Factors (lb/gal)
+Volume Used Coating Tyme Emission Factors (lb/gal lb/gal)

-(gal/yr) Coating Type VOC PM10 PM2.5
+(gal/yr) (yr) Coating Type PM 10 PM 2.5

 25 Fire Retardant - Clear 0.10 3.0 2.8

 30 Concrete Curing & Sealing 3.8 5.3 5.1

 100 Flat - Interior 2.1 8.6 8.3

 125 Quick Dry Enamel - Latex 3.0 6.5 6.2

 Step 2 - Calculate emissions from each coating.
-Using Equation 22-4 and the data from the table above, emissions are calculated as follows:
+Using Equation 22-4 and the data from the table above, emissions are calculated as follows.